Fort Wayne Christmas Bird Count identifies 47 species

 Margit Codispoti collected data from the counters she had assigned to their territories Saturday.
 The self-effacing organizer has earned her wings among counters.
 Though she tallies numbers a couple times a year, she watches the birds daily.
 She owns six pairs of binoculars.
 Well, about six.
 “I always have a pair in the back kitchen area so I can grab it, and I have three pair of different power,” she said.
 “And a couple spares.”

-By day’s end, the observers had recorded 47 species of birds.
-A couple reports would arrive over the next couple days, so the final total was in question.
+By day’s end, the observers had recorded 44 species of birds.
+Final reports were tallied by Monday, bringing the total to 47.
 “Over the last three years there are normally around 49 or 52,” she said on the eve of the count.
 “The highest we’ve ever found is 63 species of birds.”

 Counters gathered at Don Hall’s Hollywood Drive-In at Lima Road and Coliseum Boulevard, many having breakfast before the 8 a.m. dispersal to roads and parks and remote corners.
 By the end of a December day, they were ready for chili at Wendy’s at Northland Boulevard off Lima Road.